michaeldouglas/generator-react-redux-yo/README.md

 # Generator React Redux

-## Installing yo and react-redux-generator-yo
+## Installing yo and generator-react-redux

 First thing is to install `yo` if you preferer use `npm` or `yarn`: